Currently Not Accepting Medicaid

 You want to find a dentist who can address not only your concerns but also the concerns of the rest of your family.
 Everyone has a busy schedule, so convenience is important.
 If you have children, you would want to find a dentist who treats both adults and kids.
 Your dentist should also have a team of specialists who work with him/her so that they can together give you the best treatment options.

-While you may be seeking a dentist solely for an improved appearance of your smile, it is important that you also choose one who is concerned with the overall health of your teeth and gums.
+While you may be seeking a dentist solely for an improved appearance of your smile, it is important that you also choose one who is concerned with the overall health of your teeth, gums, and body.

 Ask about what different ways your dental office makes patients more comfortable during their visit.
 Find out about the types of anesthesia that are used.
 See if your dentist offers sedation, especially if you are a particularly anxious patient.

 You want to be able to contact your dentist outside of office hours for emergencies.
-A lot of times, the emergencies happen in the evening time or over the weekend, so check to make sure your dentist will be available for you.
+A lot of times, the emergencies happen in the evening time or over the weekend, so check to make sure your dental team will be available for you.

 Choose a dentist who has experience with many different procedures.
 These doctors will be better suited to finding the best solution for your needs.
 You would be less likely to have to see different doctors for different procedures if yours offers more services.